home; alone; supervision; responsibility; negligence; liability; law ;

 When the time is right

 There comes a time when children and young people start pleading with you to let them stay home alone without someone to look after them.
 This is a normal part of growing up when young people are trying to feel more adult and independent.
 Once again, the age and maturity of your children will make a difference.
 For example, you may feel very confident with a 13 year old who is very responsible and quite worried about a 16 year old who may try to take risks.
-Letting go of the reins slowly might mean giving your children chances to practice being by themselves for short periods and gain their sense of independence.
+Letting go of the reins slowly might mean giving your children chances to practise being by themselves for short periods and gain their sense of independence.

 The section 'Questions to ask yourself' still applies to all children and young people.